CaptainCodeman/go-firebase/readme.md

 the request without having to keep track of server-side sessions, so you can scale your API.

+You might also want some custom claims to be available in the JWT so that you can [decode it on the client](https://github.com/auth0/jwt-decode) and adapt the UI to match the user's roles for example.

+OK, so you need custom tokens.

-So now you need to jump through a few hoops and will need a server to both verify auth tokens passed to it (for, you know, security) before correctly produce your own signed custom tokens that firebase will accept.
+Now you need to jump through a few hoops and will need a server to both verify the firebase issued auth tokens passed to it (for, you know, security) before correctly producing your own signed custom tokens that firebase will accept for authentication.

 This is what this library does.